Alkerton, Oxfordshire

-Manor
+History

 The Domesday Book records that in 1086 Alkerton had two main manors.
 Miles Crispin held the larger manor as part of the Honour of Wallingford.
 Odo, Bishop of Bayeux, William the Conqueror's half-brother, held the smaller manor.

+Alkerton was an ancient parish in the Bloxham hundred of Oxfordshire.
+In 1970 the parish was merged with Shenington to form a new civil parish called Shenington with Alkerton.
+At the 1961 census (the last before the abolition of the civil parish), Alkerton had a population of 82.

 Parish church

 The oldest parts of the Church of England parish church of St Michael and All Angels are the lower stages of the central bell tower, which date from the 12th century in the Transitional style between Norman and Early English Gothic.
 Towards the end of the 12th century the south aisle was added, linked with the nave by an Early English Gothic arcade of two bays.
 Early in the 13th century the east and west arches of the central tower were replaced with Early English Gothic ones.
 A stone effigy of a knight in an early 13th-century style was presumably added about the same time.

-Early in the 14th century the upper stages of the bell tower were built and the nave was rebuilt.
+Early in the 14th century, the upper stages of the bell tower and the nave were rebuilt.
 Late in the 14th century a clerestory was added to the nave.
 The exterior of the clerestory is elaborately decorated with figures of men and animals carved from Hornton stone.
 The style of carving belongs to a school of 14th century north Oxfordshire masons whose work survives also at Adderbury, Bloxham and Hanwell.

 Early in the 17th century the rector, the mathematician Thomas Lydiat, had the chancel rebuilt in the Perpendicular Gothic style.
 In 1889 the architect JA Cossins restored the church building and added an organ chamber south of the tower and east of the south aisle.
 St Michael's is now a Grade I listed building.
 The tower has a chime of four bells but they are not currently ringable.
 The oldest bell was cast in about 1400 and another was cast in 1618.
 St Michael's is now one of eight ecclesiastical parishes in the Ironstone Benefice.